AsadMoinuddin152/OpenFlow-QUIC/README.md

 * WaiMin Lau, KaKei Wong and Lin Cui, "Optimizing the Performance of OpenFlow Protocol over QUIC", 2023 (Under submission).

 ## INSTALLATION
-*Be Careful, this implementation based on quic-go v0.22.0.
+*Be careful, this implementation is based on quic-go v0.22.0.
 Some interfaces have been changed in the new quic-go version.
 You should change the codes in folder "quic-go" and implement them again by yourself.*

 - There are examples in ```/ovs-changed```, ```/ryu-changed```, and ```/quic-changed```.